-Following is a list of recommended cutting equipment for the Husqvarna chain saw models 445, 445e, 450e and 450.
-The combinations of power head, bar and chain have been tested and found to be in accordance with the kickback and vibration requirements of ANSI B175.1-2000.
+Recommended cutting equipment for USA

+The combinations of power head, bar and chain have been tested and found to be in accordance with the kickback requirements of ANSI B175.1-2012.
 The guide bar nose radius is determined by either the maximum number of teeth in the nose sprocket or the corresponding maximum nose radius of a solid bar.